Hydrate and care for plants in your absence

 You will need:

-Cut off the very bottom of the bottle with a pair of scissors.
+Cut off the very bottom of the plastic bottle with a pair of scissors.

 Drill a small hole through the bottle cap.

-Push the bottle into the soil with the cap end near the plant, and fill with water.
+Push the bottle into the soil with the cap end near the plant, and check that it's stable.
+Fill with water.

 You will need:

-- Strip(s) of cloth a minimum of 5centimetres (cm) wide to create the wick - tea towels, terry cloths or capillary matting works well
+- Strip(s) of cloth a minimum of 5cm wide to create the wick - tea towels, terry cloths or capillary matting works well

 - Watering can or tub